pagekit/docs/basics/packages.md

 ### `routes`: Mount controllers

 Use the `routes` property to mount controllers to a route.
+Learn more about [Controllers and Routing](controller.md).

 ```php
 'routes' => [